elasticio/elasticio.github.io/content/_getting-started/executions.md

 ## Filtering by flow name

-This filter allows you to concentrate on executions of one or more flows by deselecting their names in the drop-down menu.
+This filter allows you to concentrate on executions of one or more flows by selecting the check-boxes in front of their names in the drop-down menu.

 ![Flow Name filter with two selected flows](/assets/img/getting-started/exec-page/executions-filter-flow-name.png)